-To EXIT First Start Mode, press the pushbutton when the display shows "88:88:88", and the clock will enter calibration mode!
+To EXIT First Start Mode, press the push button when the display shows "88:88", and the clock will enter calibration mode!

-The clock will display [88:88:88] for several seconds.
+The clock will go through the calibration routine.
+The display will start dimply, then count up, display 88:88 for several seconds.
 This is for the calibration of the High Voltage Generator to match the power adapter you have attached.
 During this time you might hear some faint crackling noises from the generator.
 This is normal.

-After finishing the calibration, the version number ([00:47:07]) will be displayed for about a second.
+After finishing the calibration, the version number ("04:56") will be displayed for about a second.
 The clock will then go into normal operating mode.